Yoneda Lemma for Simplicial Spaces

+If $p$ is fibrant in the induced localized model structure on $\ss_{/X}$, then the square above is a homotopy pullback square as it is a simplicial model structure and $f: A \to B$ is a trivial cofibration in the localized model structure on $\ss$.
+However, by \cref{lemma:fibrant objects in localized model structure}, this is equivalent to $p: Y \to X$ being fibrant in the localized model structure on $\ss_{/X}$.
+This finishes one side and proves the adjunction above is a Quillen adjunction.

+On the other hand, let us assume $X$ is fibrant in the localized model structure on $\ss$ and $p: Y \to X$ is fibrant in the localized model structure on $\ss_{/X}$.
+The fibrancy of $p: Y \to X$ implies, again by \cref{lemma:fibrant objects in localized model structure}, that the square

-The right-hand map is always a trivial Kan fibration (because $W$ is fibrant).
-So, this square is homotopy pullback square if and only if the left-hand map is a trivial Kan fibration.
-But being homotopy pullback square by definition means being fibrant in the relative localized model structure, whereas being trivial Kan fibration means being a fibration in our model structure as a Reedy fibration between two fibrant objects is a fibration. \end{proof}
+is a homotopy pullback square and the fibrancy of $X$ implies the bottom map is a Kan equivalence.
+Hence the top map is a Kan equivalence as well.
+This means that $Y$ is fibrant in the localized model structure on $\ss$.
+Thus, by \cref{The Localization for sS}, the map $p: Y \to X$ is a fibration in the localized model structure on $\ss$, as Reedy fibrations between fibrant objects are fibrations in the localized model structure. \end{proof}